Skip to main content

 For configuring the TLS certificate, see the following section.

 By default, we employ a robust cipher suite supporting only TLS 1.2 and TLS 1.3, ensuring compatibility with modern browsers.
-For any issues, please reach out to our support team.
+For any issues, please contact support@gitguardian.com.

 • Protocols: TLS 1.2 / TLS 1.3